bookbot-kids/speech-recognizer-bahasa-indonesian/README.md

 - Open Xcode
 - Navigate to `Info.plist`
-- Add microphone permission `nsmicrophoneusagedescription`.
+- Add microphone permission `NSMicrophoneUsageDescription`.
 You can follow this [guide](https://stackoverflow.com/a/38498347/719212).

 ## How to Use